Posted on Nov 27, 2018 in Editorial.

-There’s a pattern I’ve noticed when authors begin the process of writing their life story.
+There’s a pattern I’ve noticed when authors begin the process of writing their life stories.
 First, they don’t know where to start.
 Then, they cover every major milestone as if crossing a stream by jumping boulder to boulder.
 Having done that, they run out of things to say.
 And that’s just the first meeting.

 The beginning can be ancestry up to the time of your birth.
 If you don’t have information about your grandparents or previous generations, start with your parents.
 Picture the middle as childhood through adulthood with the understanding that the definition of adulthood will differ by author.
 Think of the end of your book as your retirement years and forward.
 If retirement isn’t an applicable milestone, then this section could be reflections or lessons, or a deeper look at your present-day family